Skip to main content

 Start with the five metrics from your KPI tree plus 1-2 supporting metrics.
 Connect live data sources so the dashboard refreshes automatically.
 This kills the Monday morning data-pull ritual and gives you numbers that are current, not a week old.

-At the $18M fintech company, the migration took 11 days.
-Reporting prep time dropped from 8 hours per week to under 1 hour.
-The CFO called it the highest-ROI two weeks of the year.
-AI-powered tools for revenue teams can accelerate this further, cleaning messy spreadsheet data and writing CRM queries in minutes instead of hours.
+On one engagement, the migration landed in under two weeks.
+Reporting prep dropped from many hours per week to roughly one.
+AI-powered tools for revenue teams can accelerate this further, cleaning messy spreadsheet data and drafting CRM queries in minutes instead of hours.

 What to Do This Week